Notes on Paul’s First Epistle to the Corinthians: Paul’s Call for Order and Love

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres” (13:4-7)

 In this way, Paul uncovers one of the pieces required for Plato’s city to exist: love, which is patience, kindness, brotherliness, protective, and trusting, and it is unfaltering.
-Moreso than political philosophy, perhaps theology comes to light as the teacher of the people, a requirement for the body politic.
+Moreso than political philosophy, perhaps theology comes to light as the teacher of the people, a necessary requirement for the body politic.
 For Paul, in the end when all things pass away from this world, three things remain: faith, hope, and love.
-Speaking to the Corinthians, Paul says the greatest is love.
+If all the cities of the world collapse, faith, hope, and love wi remain.
+Speaking to the Corinthians, Paul says the greatest of these is love.
 A political body of people, united rather than divided, cannot stand without love.
-It is important that he makes these claims about love in a political context of inner turmoil.
+It is important that he makes these claims about love in a political context to resolve the Corinthians’ inner turmoil.

-Them Paul discusses people who speak in tongues, as this gift is a sign from the Spirit and must be interpreted, so long as it is fitting and orderly.
+Then, Paul discusses people who speak in tongues, as this gift is a sign from the Spirit and must be interpreted correctly, so long as it is fitting and orderly.
+People are drawn to these strange elemental mysteries.

 Paul offers a kind of metaphorical teaching of resurrection: as Adam was the first man, a man of dust, so the second man will be of spirit, not of this world.
 He will not be of the earth.

-Then Paul, ever the politician, concludes with restrictions on the Corinthian,s as with the Galatians, to not hold collection when he arrives so that it will not appear to come to him.
-He closes with some other pleasantries and a request to treat his relative, Timothy, well when he arrives.
-And also to treat the house of Stephanas with respect, as they were the first converts in Achaia.
-He appears to have written the letter from Asia, and Aquilla and Priscilla send their best.
+Lastly Paul, ever the politician, concludes with restrictions on the Corinthians as with the Galatians: to not hold collection when he arrives so that it will not appear to come to him.
+He wants to attain funding without appearing to be greedy.
+He closes with some other pleasantries and a request to treat his relative, Timothy, well when he arrives in Corinth.
+And he also that they treat the house of Stephanas with respect, as these were the first converts in Achaia.
+Paul appears to have written the letter from Asia, and Aquilla and Priscilla send their best.

 Notes on Paul’s Second Epistle to the Corinthians: Paul’s Suffering and His Authority Over the Church